-Everyone who tests positive for COVID-19 needs to stay at home and avoid contact with others, including whānau.
+Everyone who tests positive for COVID-19 needs to stay at home for 7 days and avoid contact with others, including whānau.

 Being ready is about people, conversations, connections and knowing what to do.
 Being ready will mean your whānau and community can help each other if needed.